 - ¾ cup heavy whipping cream

-- Whisk your flour, salt and baking powder together until incorporated.
-This is your homemade self-rising flour!
+- In a large bowl, whisk the flour, salt and baking powder together until combined.
+This is homemade self-rising flour!

-- Pushing the dry ingredients up against the sides of the bowl, form a hole for pouring the wet ingredients into, and pour in a cup of the heavy whipping cream, and stir with a rubber spatula, using circular motions to pull the flour into the cream.
-Mix until the dry ingredients are moistened and the dough begins to pull away from the bowl.
-(If the mixture still has lots of flour remaining, pour in your reserved ¼ cup of heavy whipping cream in by the tablespoon until all the flour has been incorporated into the dough.
-You don’t want your dough to be too wet, so do this slowly and try not to overmix your batter.)
+- Pour the heavy whipping cream in, and stir with a rubber spatula to pull the flour into the cream.
+Mix until the dough begins to pull away from the bowl.
+If the mixture is still dry, add the reserved heavy whipping cream tablespoon by tablespoon until all the flour has been incorporated.
+You don’t want your dough to be too wet, so it's important to do this incrementally.
+Also, try not to overmix your dough.

-- Lightly sprinkle a board or another clean surface with flour.
-Turn the dough out onto the dough and cover lightly with flour.
-Using floured hands, fold the dough in half, and pat it out into a ½″ thick round.
-Flour again if necessary, as you don't want your biscuits sticking to the surface, then fold in half again, reforming into another round.
+- Sprinkle a clean, flat surface with flour.
+Turn the dough out onto the surface and sprinkle with additional flour.
+Use floured hands to fold the dough in half, then pat into a 1/2″ thick round.
+(If necessary, sprinkle more flour into the dough because you don't want it to stick to the surface.
+If using additional flour, fold the dough in half again and reform the round.)

-- Bake the biscuits for 10-14 minutes or until golden brown on top.
+- Transfer the baking sheet into the preheated oven, and bake the biscuits for 10-14 minutes or until golden brown.

-- Remove from the oven and lightly brush with butter.
-Turn the biscuits out upside down on a plate to cool, then serve warm!
+- Remove from the oven and lightly brush with melted butter.
+Let the biscuits cool for 5-10 minutes on the sheet pan, then serve warm!

-- While the biscuits are cooking, it's time to make your gravy!
+- While the biscuits are cooking, make your gravy!

-- In a medium-sized pan, brown the sausage over medium-high heat.
+- In a medium-sized saucepan, brown the sausage over medium-high heat.

-- Once the sausage has cooked through, remove from the pan while leaving the grease (this is SO IMPORTANT, y'all!), and add the butter.
+- Once the sausage has cooked through, remove from the pan while leaving the grease, and add the butter.

-- After the butter is melted and combined with the fat from the sausage, sprinkle in the flour, mixing the fat and flour together into a roux.
+- After the butter is melted and combined with the sausage fat, sprinkle in the flour, mixing the fat and flour together to create a roux.
 Stir constantly until light brown.

-- Season the roux and milk mixture with black pepper, then add back in the sausage.
+- Season the gravy with black pepper, then add back in the sausage.